 How many Norwegian Free at Sea promotions can you pick?

 Norwegian lets you choose free perks based on your stateroom category.
-The higher (and more expensive) the category, the more promos you’re allowed to take.
+The higher (and more expensive) the category, the more promos NCL allows you to take.

 During a “Take Five” sale, for example, passengers in various stateroom categories are entitled to choose: